Animating for usability

 When and how can I use motion in a meaningful way?

-First of all need to establish what kind of motion we are talking about.
+First of all, we need to establish what kind of motion we are talking about.

-Video is great for explaining complex ideas, business models, etc. A video is in one place, it's in a box, it's linear: having a start and a finish and it is often not very interactive.
+Video is great for explaining complex ideas, business models, etc. A video is in one place, it's in a box, it's linear, it has a start and a finish, and it is often not very interactive.

 UI motion on the other hand is built for interactivity.
 Rather than being confined to one area of the page, it can be everywhere on the page.
-It's scalable, it can be as small as a hover overlay and as big as intense parallax scroll effect.
+It's scalable; it can be as small as a hover overlay and as big as intense parallax scroll effect.
 Unlike video, it doesn't have a beginning and an end.
-Motion can be what differentiates your product from the competitions.
+Motion can be the differentiator between your product and the competition.

 Motion helps orient users by showing if items move vertically or horizontally.
 It can be a hint to scroll even before the user does so.
-It can also be animation feedback that's simply correct; When the user scrolls left, a correct transition moving left helps embed that navigation into the user's mind.
+It can also be animation feedback that's simply correct; When the user scrolls left, a transition moving left helps embed that navigation into the user's mind.
 They will get a grip of the app faster if the movement matches the interaction.
+It's useful to use vertical motion for vertical scrolling and horizontal motion for horizontal scrolling.

 Space and depth

-This has been used quit a lot in the flat minimal trend.
-Instead of making things look 3D, you let them be flat but move like they are stacked in a physical world.
-What is closest move faster, and thing in the back move slower.
-Designers can tell the user what objects in the interface are higher priority.
+By placing your UI components on different depths the designers can tell the user what objects in the interface are higher priority.
+Stack the UI in a physical world and let the layers move accordingly: what is closest move faster, and thing in the back move slower.
 Another way to treat depth is to make it clear to the user on what depth in the phone they are at.
-On the home screen, inside of an app, inside a menu, in a popover etc. The 'open animation' when you open an app from the home screen is a good example, when you are zooming in and out of content.
+On the home screen, inside of an app, inside a menu, in a popover etc. The 'open animation' when you open an app from the home screen is a good example because it zooms in and out of content.

 Micro-interactions revolves around a single use case, one main task.
 Every time you set an alarm, write you password, turn up the volume, liking something on Twitter, emptying the trash, you are engaging with a micro-interaction.
 They can indicate progress, failure of success, or just create small visual effects purely to enrich user experience.
 These are my favorite to conceptualize and animate!
 I think lots of UX animations are way to in-your-face and distracting, wasting your time as a user, forcing you to wait for them to play out.
 I get really excited when I see these small animations that are not mush more than a wink of an eye, a lil' whistle saying come this way, follow me, look here.
 People are well versed in UI by now, they know in their backbone how an app works.
 We don't need an actual arrow pointing down for us to know to scroll, a subtle motion hint is sufficient.
 These hints are really powerful at engaging and helping users as they navigate.